ivadomed/MEEG-Brainstorm/README.md

 ![image](https://user-images.githubusercontent.com/23224563/164158717-a80f3c5e-67fa-4509-83aa-2d6adcc84ade.png)

 - `Parent folder`: Parent folder to store the created BIDS folder.
 If selected, the BIDS folder included within it will have the following name: 'protocolName_modality_datasetID_#' where # is a sequential number for easy identification.
 If no parent folder is selected, the BIDS dataset will be created within Brainstorm's temp folder - ATTENTION: the temp folder is emptied every time this function is used, or when Brainstorm is restarted.

-- `Modality selection`: some acquisition systems contain more than one recording modality in the same file.
+**Modality selection**: Some acquisition systems contain more than one recording modality (ie: EEG and/or MEG) in the same file.
 This selection allows the dataset to select the desired modality or a combination of modalities.

+**Annotation parameters**
-- `Event for ground truth`: Events to be used as ground truth annotations in the NIFTIs.
-In case of a simple event, the `Annotations Time window` will create an annotation around the selected event.
+- `Event for ground truth`: Events to be used as ground truth annotations in the NIfTIs.
+- `Annotations Time window`: In case of a simple event, this field is used to create an annotation around the selected event.
 In case of an extended event, the annotation time window values are ignored.
+- `Whole head annotation:`
-- `Annotation type`: Whole head - the entire slice is annotated.
-Partial - Only the annotated channels are annotated with the peak of a Gaussian centered at those channels (Gaussian in space).
+  - `Whole head`: the entire slice is annotated.
+  - `Partial`: Only the annotated channels are annotated with the peak of a Gaussian centered at those channels (Gaussian in space).
+- `Include trials that don't have selected events`: if a trial does not have a ground truth, include it.
+In this case, the ground truth (stored under `/derivatives`) will be a whole-zero NIfTI file.
-- `Gaussian annotation`: If selected, the annotation on the BIDS derivatives will be comprised of a gaussian function (soft annotation) with the 95% edges at the edges of the `Annotations Time window` that is selected around the `Event for ground truth` (Gaussian in time).
+- `Gaussian annotation`: The annotation on the NIfTI file will be smoothed by a Gaussian function across time.
+The sigma of the Gaussian function is adjusted so that 5% bilateral edges are beyond the `Annotations Time window` defined earlier.

+**BIDS conversion parameters**
-- `Resampling rate`: if a value is entered here, the signals will be resampled to match this sampling rate.
-This ultimately affects the 3rd dimension of the NIFTI files.
+- `Resampling rate`: The signals will be resampled to match this sampling rate.
+This ultimately affects the 3rd dimension of the NIFTI files (ie: time).
-- `Jitter value`: This values chops a random number of ms, up to the value selected, from both edges of the trials.
+- `Jitter value`: Range (in ms) within which a random number is selected to crop both edges of the trials.
+For example: if a trial is 1000ms long, a Jitter value of 100ms will crop both edges of the trial, producing a trial that is between 800ms and 1000ms long.

-- `Channels drop-out`: randomly selected channels will be removed on the signals level (Before the conversion to NIFTIs).
+**Data augmentation parameters (signal level)**
+- `Channels drop-out`: remove `n` random channels from the M/EEG dataset. `n` is a random number between 0 and the value input in this field.
+After removing those channels, the data will be interpolated on the Euclidean grid defined by the NIfTI file.
+For example, if a value `5` is selected, then up to 5 channels will be randomly removed for each trial independently (eg: trial 1 will have 2 channels removed, trial 2 will have 4 channels removed, etc.).
 This is used to emulate the fact that recordings in different subjects can sometimes have some channels missing/corrupted.

+**BIDS folders creation**
+In ivadomed, training imposes to split data across subjects.
+Hence, if training of M/EEG data is only done in one subject, we need to find a "hack" to split the data into several virtual subjects.
+This is the purpose of this section.
-- `BIDS folders creation`: Manipulates the subjects on the created BIDS folder. `Normal`: assign each trial to the correct subject. `Separate runs/session as different subjects`: Each run is a different subject. `Separate each trial as different subjects`: Each trial is assigned as a different subject.
+- `Normal`: Assign trials to the correct subjects.
+- `Separate runs/session as different subjects`: Each run is a different subject.
+- `Separate each trial as different subjects`: Each trial is a different subject.

+**FSLeyes**
-- `FSLeyes`: if `FSLEyes` is installed, it shows an image and its derivative for quality control.
+- `Open an example image/derivative on FSLeyes`: If [FSLeyes](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FSLeyes) is installed, it shows an image and its derivative for quality control.

 ## Definitions